PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 image = "https://ucarecdn.com/0ff42eff-b1b3-4400-a848-08f7ef8637ae/priscilla-du-preez-ukZazKwQpec-unsplash.jpg"
 alt = "Dried flowers and herbs surrounding an herbal skin care product"
 +++
 A good herb garden has herbs that can be used in cooking and herbs that can be used as traditional medicine.
 A lot of these same herbs can also be used in the spa (or bathroom of course).
-Take a look at this Herbal Body Care Garden created in Planter:
+Check out these herbs for some inspiration:

 ### Aloe